metamn/react-image/README.md

 1. Select the best part of the website to screenshot.
 2. Capture both portrait and landscape screenshots with large, retina friendly resolution.
 3. Generate optimized responsive images.
-4. Add images to content with a single line of code without the need to set up <picture> or srcset, sizes.
+4. Add images to content with a single line of code without the need to set up srcset or sizes.
 5. Display images

 ## Capture screenshots (1-2)